 [5.
 Deleted in Gazette 21 Dec 1990 p.
 6288.]

-6. Offence of altering infringement notice
+6. Altering infringement notice, offence

 A person who, not being a member of the Police Force or a warden appointed under section 7 of the Act, makes any alteration to an infringement notice, other than by printing on the notice any information required by, and where indicated on, the form of notice, commits an offence.